studerw/td-ameritrade-client/README.md

 * `TDA_HTTP` - set this to _INFO_ for basic request / response info, or _DEBUG_ to see full headers and body.
 * `com.studerw.tda.client.OauthInterceptor` - detailed info on OAUTH can be seen using either _INFO_ or _DEBUG_
 * `com.studerw.tda` - basic API logging with either _INFO_ or _DEBUG_
-* `com.squareup.okhttp3` - low-level OKHTTP library.
+* `com.squareup.okhttp3` - lower level OKHTTP library.

 ### Logback
 Add `Logback` to your pom: